RealityBending/InteroceptionScale/study2sona/docs/ethics/ethics.md

 4. Physical exercise and wearables questions.
 5. Feedback and Debriefing information.

-Consent form
+**Consent form**.
 At the beginning, participants will be shown information about the study's goal (no deception will be involved).
 The page also emphasizes that their response and participation will be kept confidential and entirely anonymous (no IP addresses are collected).
 Participant's data is saved only at the end of the study (giving them a chance to retract their participation till the end).

-Demographic information
+**Demographic information**.
 Participant will then answer a few demographic questions designed to better identify the characteristics and representativeness of the sample (age, sex, education level, ethnicity, country of current residence).
 No IP addresses will be collected, and the deanonymized data with identifiers, will be stored on a University Box only accessible to the researchers.

-Questionnaires
+**Questionnaires**.
 Participants will be informed that the study aims to validate a new Interoception questionnaire and that it includes attention-check items.
 They will be advised that failing these checks may result in withholding their rewards (e.g., credits or payment).

     * Interoception questionnaires: MAIA-2 (Mehling et al., 2018); IAS (Murphy et al., 2020) ; BPQ-VSF (Brand et al., 2024)
     * Trait questionnaires: TAS20 (Bagby et al., 1994) ; CERQ (Saetren et al., 2025), B-ERS (Veilleux et al., 2024), and  PI18 (Clifton, 2019)